 • With the 2001 reauthorization of the Older American’s Act came a new initiative, the National Family Caregiver Support Law.
 This program gives primary focus to the caregiver, not the care recipient.

 • These caregivers may provide assistance such as shopping, bathing, dressing or preparing meals, or they might arrange for and oversee services such as home maintenance, paying bills, or other similar services.

 • Kerr-Tar Regional Council’s Family Caregiver Support Program provides information, assistance and support to these family members and friends who are caring for a frail elderly person or someone with Alzheimer’s disease or other related dementias.
 Grandparents and older relatives age 55 and older who are raising a child are also eligible for assistance.

 • Caregivers will receive information about services and programs available to help them keep the person they care for at home.
 Limited financial assistance is available for caregiver respite, which allows caregivers to take a short break from their caregiving responsibilities.
-Support groups as well as workshops and training programs are available to help caregivers take better care of themselves and the person they are caring for.
+Support groups, workshops and training programs are available to help caregivers take better care of themselves and the person they are caring for!

 Caregiver Support Groups

 There are caregiver support groups in each county in the region.
 Come join us at any of them that fit your schedule!

 |Franklin||Louisburg Senior Center||2nd Monday 7:00 pm – 8:00 pm||Wendy Hunter||919-496-1131|

 |Granville||Granville Medical Center||1st Wednesday 12:00 pm – 1:30 pm||Melissa Starr||919-690-3273|